 I have not consented to that, or to anything else.

 You have not consented to their forwarding the email, or printing it out.
 Should those be illegal?
-If you send spam, you have not consented to it being processed by a spam filter, so should spam filters be illegal?

 To repeat my question, do you think the Gmail spam filter is an invasion of privacy?